 If you only want to read one single thing, this should probably be it.
 It’s a “101” level intro that goes down to gates and Boolean logic.
 As implied by the name, it takes you from NAND gates to a working tetris program.

 Much more detail on gates and logic design than you’ll see in nand2tetris.
 The book is full of exercises and appears to be designed to work for self-study.
 Note that the link above is to the 5th edition.
-There are newer, more expensive, editions, but they don’t seem to be much improve, have a lot of errors in the new material, and are much more expensive.
+There are newer, more expensive, editions, but they don’t seem to be much improved, have a lot of errors in the new material, and are much more expensive.

 One level below Boolean gates, you get to VLSI, a historical acronym (very large scale integration) that doesn’t really have any meaning today.